 Glass and more glass

-Until I have viewed the films of actual Old Parish Records, the occupations of the male Hadens before Richard Haden (baptised 1798) cannot be verified.
+Until I have viewed the films of actual Old Parish Records, the occupations of the male Hadens before Richard Haden (baptised 1798, died 1843) cannot be verified.
 But at least in the nineteenth century, glass was a very strong influence in the family.
 The first proof of that is Richard: at the baptism of his son Thomas in 1818 he stated that he was a glass cutter – that is to say, a decorator of fine crystal glassware – and this remained his occupation throughout his life.
 Following on from him, all of his seven sons worked in the glass industry locally, after which the thread stretches out over one hundred and fifty years, even as far as America.
 In the 1960s, two of Richard’s great grandsons ran Morgantown Glass in West Virginia.
 In total, between 1818 and the 1960s, thirteen Hadens in the immediate family worked directly in the glass industry, with more through the marriage of daughters.

 Although it is not safe to say how far back glassmaking goes in the family until Old Parish Records have been scrutinised, it is likely that John of Dudley moved down to near Stourbridge at the start of the eighteenth century because he was attracted to the very strong industrial developments in the locality at the time.
 The economy of Oldswinford was thriving, thanks to the establishment of glassmaking in the district by foreign glassworkers about a hundred years earlier.
 So there would have been plenty of opportunity for a hardworking young man who wanted to establish himself and raise a family, whether he worked in glass or had a different trade.

 The history of the Stourbridge glassmaking district